R2: A Distributed Remote Function Execution Mechanism With Built-in Metadata: R2

 In the secretary problem \cite{Bearden_2005}, \textit{``a manager sequentially observes applicants randomly for a single position.
 When she observes the $b$-th applicant in the sequence, she learns only the quality of that applicant concerning those previously seen.
 Her objective is to select the one who is the best overall—i.e., relative to all applicants, among those seen and those not-yet-seen.''}.
 For the scope of this paper, we redefine this problem as \textbf{precisely and not probabilistically finding within the continuum the stop point (the bound $b$) without traveling all nodes in $V$}.

-\Fig \ref{fig:stop-point} intuitively depicts an example of finding bound $b$.
+Based on our findings, cost modeling delays ($T^{p,c/b}_{metadata} + T^{c/b,p}_{result-interest}$) related to finding the best executor in the OptOff method can be further reduced by replacing the ``Alice'' node $c$ with a strict boundary intermediate node $b$. \Fig \ref{fig:stop-point} intuitively depicts an example of finding bound $b$ that initiates the result-Interest.
 This figure presents seven nodes where a computational task with its data is transferred from $n_1$ to $n_7$, and $n_4$ and $n_5$ are the most potent backbone nodes or servers.
 The solid red line shows the computation delay, which is negatively correlated to the computing power of each node.
 The solid blue line shows the \Data transmission delay, and the solid green line shows the total delay.
 When the transmission delay $T^{p,i}_{data}$ is greater than the total delay on every passed-by node, $v_i$ (in this example, $n_3$) is already involved.
 If we continuously check the remaining nodes after $n_5$, i.e., $n_6$ and $n_7$, we obtain only the dominated transmission delay.
 This phenomenon applies to two terminals across the backbone network, such as the cross-edge analytic area \cite{Jin_2021}.
-Thus, by replacing the marks in the estimation process, the \textit{stop condition} is
+Thus, by replacing the marks in the estimation process, formula \ref{eq:stop-condition} gives the \textit{stop condition}:

 \begin{proof} The stop condition refers to the minimal cost node $n_m$ is between $n_1$ and $n_b$, i.e., $1 \leq m \leq b$.
 The proof’s core concept is to consider $m'$, with $m' \geq b$, to check if its total cost is smaller than node $m$.
 Note that the relation of ``$\geq$'' in the stop condition does not change.